Getting the Most Out of The Effects Control Panel in After Effects

 Option + Shift + Control + E (Windows)

-Now, you can quickly add previous effects directly to layers without searching through the rest of your project.
+Now, you can quickly add previous effects directly to layers without all that searching!

-As motion designers, we don’t always have time to edit and export audio from Adobe Audition.
-If you need to edit custom parameters of your audio file, and don’t want to open other software, try this.
+While After Effects isn't the ideal place to work with audio, it does have some basic capabilities.
+If you need to edit custom parameters of your audio assets, and don’t want to open other software, try this.

 Go to Effect > Audio and select a new setting.
 In here, you have a much wider range of tools and settings than just the volume control.
 This is a great tool to have in your back pocket, just in case you need it.